-For her second collaboration with Lang, Joan played the role of Alice Reed, a character far different from the one in Man Hunt‘s, but still extremely interesting.
+For her second collaboration with Lang, Joan played the role of Alice Reed, a character far different from the one in Man Hunt but still extremely interesting.
 The Woman in the Window, released in 1944, was her first co-acting collaboration with Edward G. Robinson under the direction of Fritz Lang.

-For The Woman in the Window, Fritz Lang presents us a rather ambiguous character portrayed by Bennett.
-We can’t really know what to think of her.
+For The Woman in the Window, Fritz Lang presents a pretty ambiguous character portrayed by Bennett.
+We can’t know what to think of her.
 Is she a true film noir femme fatal who will lead the man to his loss?
 She can’t really denounce him to the police as she is a partner in crime, but she can always “leave him alone with his problem”… The complexity of this character makes the film even more thrilling than it already is.

 But, if we forget the disaster caused by this film, I can positively say that, of the four films we’ve discussed today, Secret Beyond the Door is the most stunning visually.
 Here are some images to prove it:

 Fritz Lang and Joan Bennett never worked together again after making Secret Beyond the Door.
 At the end of Fritz’s days, Joan said: “Tell Fritz how much I still love him”.
-The message was given and Joan was told that he was moved by it.
+The message was given, and Joan was told that he was moved by it.
 Fritz Lang died in 1976 at the age of 85.